syseleven/nextcloud-tools/README.md

 The `decrypt-all-files.php` script contains a re-implementation of Nextcloud's file decryption process.
 It decrypts all files in the Nextcloud data directory and stores the decrypted files in a target directory.
 It supports different types of private keys - including master keys, public sharing keys, recovery keys and user keys.
 Furthermore, it supports different types of files - including regular files, version files, trashed files and trashed version files.

+**Update:** The `decrypt-all-files-php` script now has basic support for external storages as well as the encrypted JSON key format that is introduced with the Nextcloud 20 release.

 #### Configuration

 ##### Nextcloud Definitions